 The closest thing to a mural at Steve’s is the random graffiti left by scribbling locals.
 The next-closest thing to a mural at Steve’s is pizza, which isn’t even close to a mural, which is exactly our point.
 This North Miami spot is a simple restaurant where locals come to sit down and eat very good NY-style pizza, so come here to do the same if you need a break from conversations about the importance of establishing oneself as a “thought leader” on social media.

 The Upper Eastside’s Pinch kind of looks like a house from the street, and it feels that way when you step inside, too.
 It’s quiet in here, with no blaring music or overworked servers sprinting through the dining room.
-No one seems to be in a rush or a bad mood, and that could be because it’s very hard to be upset when you’re eating the food here - which includes very good things like croquetas, gambas al ajillo, and incredible steaks.
+No one seems to be in a rush or a bad mood, and that could be because it’s very hard to be upset when you’re eating the food here - which includes very good things like croquetas, gambas al ajillo, and a fantastic burger.

 Wabi Sabi is one of the best Japanese restaurants in the city, and is generally quiet enough to read a book or bring a sleeping baby you’re not trying to wake up.
-They specialize in bowls you can customize with bases of sushi rice, cha-soba noodles, or greens, and top with things like salmon, tuna, avocado, and more.
+They serve that sushi in a few different forms.
+Their donburi bowls are excellent and filling, with a base of sushi rice, cha-soba noodles, or greens.
+They offer maki as well as a la carte nigiri, sashimi, and very good hand rolls.
 Their location just off 79th Street causeway should keep you far from central’s Miami’s very bad traffic, which will have both babies and adults crying within five minutes.

 This is the only spot on the guide that falls well within the Art Basel bubble.
 We’re including it just in case - willingly or accidentally - you find yourself in or around the Design District during Basel.
 There will probably be a rugby scrum of people trying to get a table at Mandolin, so what you should do is walk two blocks north to Lemoni, where you will get solid Mediterranean food while everyone at Mandolin is bludgeoning each other with $7,000 absurdist sculptures they just bought at an art fair.